ceramicnetwork/rust-ceramic/UPGRADE.md

 ## Live Upgrade Steps

-If you cannot tolerate a window of downtime of o your Ceramic node you can perform a two pass migration process to minimize the amount of time your node is offline.
+If you cannot tolerate a window of downtime of your Ceramic node you can perform a two pass migration process to minimize the amount of time your node is offline.
 The basic strategy here is to run two nodes behind a proxy in an active/passive mode.
+A downside to this approach is that there will be a period of time where the new node is missing data.

+If your application cannot tolerate such a regression in this approach is not recommended.

 These steps are very similar to the normal upgrade process so please review those steps first.
 The high level sequence is: